vineelay-bug/ibm-mq-custom-ivt/README.md

 a route object associated with the channel created for access to the queue manager from outside the cluster.

 In addition, a tls key and cert is provided for the queue manager's keystore, and a secret should be created using these artifacts.
-These files should also be used to create a keystore for the MQ client to connect, for simplicity.
-Alternatively you can fork this repository and use your own certs and keys.
+These files should also be used to create a keystore for the MQ client to connect, or add your own key and certs for MQ clients, as required.
+You you can fork this repository and use your own certs and keys.

 The configuration assumes an ImageStream object named mqivt exists on the cluster, in the mq namespace